-In fact, in an internal experiment, IP analysts discovered that Intercept 8500 LPP, applied to a cruise ship’s hull in waters with a high fouling risk, required 2% less power than the company’s premium biocide-based Antifouling – Intersmooth 7460HS SPC.
+In fact, in an internal experiment, AkzoNobel’s analysts discovered that Intercept 8500 LPP, applied to a cruise ship’s hull in waters with a high fouling risk, required 2% less power than the company’s other antifouling – Intersmooth 7460HS SPC.
 Mangano reveals that in a cost benefit analysis based on bunker fuel at $350/tonne, applying Intercept 8500 LPP gave a payback time of 20 months and a reduction in carbon dioxide emissions of 10,000 tonnes over five years.

-So far, IP has notched up a series of successes in the maintenance and repair sector, with projects successfully completed for leading cruise lines including Princess Cruises on the Diamond Princess and Costa Crocieri for its Costa Luminosa and Costa Serena.
+So far, AkzoNobel has notched up a series of successes in the maintenance and repair sector, with projects successfully completed for leading cruise lines including Princess Cruises on the Regal Princess and Costa Crociere for its Costa Luminosa and Costa Serena.
 In addition, Aida cruises has selected Intercept 8500 LPP on the Aida Vita.